Permafrost/Tundra/README.md

 * `$operands` is an `IData` document in which arbitrary string, string list, and string table values can be specified for concatenation.
+* `$separator` is an optional string used to separate each list item in the resulting string.
+Defaults to an empty string.

 #### Outputs: